deladriere/euro-modules/Mozmo/readme.md

 - review bus power connector (from 16 pins to 10 pins)
 - add 5V regulated power 78L05
 - move C4 closer to ATmega328
-- get aluminum panel
-- Swap A1 & A0
+- Swap A1 & A0 on panel
-- check for interrup pin
-- change 470 n to 5.08 package way cheaper
+- change 470 nF cap to 5.08 package (cheaper)
-- pot reverse
-- remove tick (cap inserie ?)
--